Moving Checklist for Your Indianapolis Move

 - All medical and dental records should be placed in a safe and accessible place.
 Be sure to include prescription, vaccination records and eyeglass specifications.

-- Plan on taking all important documents, such as wills, stock certificates, and other one of a kind items (jewelry, coin collection, photos etc.).
+- Plan on taking all important documents, such as wills, stock certificates, and another one of a kind items (jewelry, coin collection, photos etc.).

 4 Weeks Before Move